informalsystems/modelator/jekyll/docs/tla_basics_tutorials/ethereum.md

 The orders are submitted to the pendingTransactions pool.
 While the pool is not empty the blockchain will select and execute orders from the pool in a non-deterministic order.

-You may notice that the descriptions of the _Submit*_ API calls not totally clear with respect to ordering and timing.
+You may notice that the descriptions of the _Submit*_ API calls are not totally clear with respect to ordering and timing.
 We will see that this is exactly the problem with the API.

 ## Defining State